Mechanical keyboards and their switches are durable and reliable, but the default keycaps they come with are not.

 - Best premium keycaps – Drop.com designer keycaps

-- Best artisan keycaps – Primecaps (own a piece of art)
+- Best artisan keycaps made in Canada – Primecaps (own a piece of art)

 - Best custom keycaps – WASD keyboards, Max Keyboard (US retailers)